-PSYC 215 HUMAN SEXUALITY (3.00): Reviews the psychological literature on human sexuality, including behavioral patterns, life-cycle changes, interpersonal attraction and the scientific study of love.
+PSYC 215 HUMAN SEXUALITY (3.00): Reviews the psychological literature on human sexuality, including behavioral patterns, life cycle changes, interpersonal attraction and the scientific study of love.
 Sexual functioning throughout the lifespan is discussed, in addition to how it may be influenced by one's gender, age, sexual orientation, religion, culture and racial/ethnic background.
 Topics may include female and male anatomy, love and sexuality, intimacy, trust and sexual expression, date rape, the sexual response cycle, sexually transmitted diseases, and birth control and contraception.

-PSYC 220 STRESS IDENTIFICATION & MGMT (3.00): A study of the interaction between a human's environment and psycho-physiological systems involved in the generation of stress and development of related disease processes.
+PSYC 220 STRESS IDENTIFICATION & MGMT (3.00): A study of the interaction between a human's environment and psycho physiological systems involved in the generation of stress and development of related disease processes.
 The use of electronic instrumentation in the evaluation and amelioration of stress reactions and ¬research is examined.
 Techniques and strategies of stress management are discussed.
-Laboratory fee required. pre¬requisite: PSYC 100 or an equivalent introductory psychology course or permission of the program director
+Laboratory fee required. prerequisite: PSYC 100 or an equivalent introductory psychology course or permission of the program director

 PSYC 230 BEHAVIOR MOD IN APPLIED SETTIN (3.00): Application of operant learning theory to problems in everyday life.
-Students design, conduct and report on their own, self-regulated behavior change programs based on principles of the "ABC" model of learning.
+Students design, conduct and report on their own, self regulated behavior change programs based on principles of the "ABC" model of learning.
 Topics include how to identify, define and collect information on problem behaviors, how to select effective consequences for those behaviors, and how to maintain desirable behaviors in new settings.
 No prior psychology coursework is required.

 PSYC 250 SOCIAL PSYCHOLOGY (3.00): A consideration of the individual in social situations, and of the social environment as a source of psychological stimulations and social conflicts.
 Prerequisite: PSYC 100 or an equivalent introductory psychology course, or permission of program director.

-PSYC 260 PSYCH OF RELIGION AND SPIRIT (3.00): An in-depth, research-based survey of the study of the origins, development and consequences of religion and spirituality from a psychological perspective.
-The relationship between religion and social-psychological variables in particular is investigated.
+PSYC 260 PSYCH OF RELIGION AND SPIRIT (3.00): An in depth, research based survey of the study of the origins, development and consequences of religion and spirituality from a psychological perspective.
+The relationship between religion and social psychological variables in particular is investigated.
 Religious experiences from a variety of perspectives, including the objective, Freudian, Jungian and humanistic, are examined.
-The relationship between science and religion is also addressed. prerequisite: PSYC 100 or an equivalent introductory psychology course or permission of the program director under the Topic heading in the class schedule.
+The relationship between science and religion is also addressed. prerequisite: PSYC 100 or an equivalent introductory psychology course or permission of the program director

+PSYC 270 POSITIVE PSYCHOLOGY (3.00): Provides an overview of the processes involved in developing and maintaining the strengths and virtues that enable individuals and communities to thrive.
+Explores the correlates of life satisfaction and examines empirical science and practical strategies for promoting well being, quality of life and resilience.. prerequisites: none

+PSYC 297 TOPICS IN PSYCHOLOGY (3.00): Introductory exploration of issues, concepts, and methods in psychology.
+Topics will vary according to interests of students and faculty; the current subject appears under the Topic heading in the class schedule.
 Course may be repeated when topic changes.
 Prerequisite: PSYC 100 or permission of program director.

-PSYC 270 POSITIVE PSYCHOLOGY (3.00): Provides an overview of the processes involved in developing and maintaining the strenghts and virtues that enable individuals and communities to thrive.
-Explores the correlates of life satisfaction and examines empirical science and practical strategies for promoting well-being, quality of life and resilience.. prerequisites: none

-PSYC 297 TOPICS IN PSYCHOLOGY (3.00): Introductory exploration of issues, concepts, and methods in psychology.
-Topics will vary according to interests of students and faculty; the current subject appears